CapAmarav/CapAmarav/README.md

 <p align="center">Hobbies include watching youtube videos, people-watching while sitting on ponytown, listening to music, playing CRK, playing HSR, and trying to make friends on the pony app.</p>

-<p align="center">BYI: don't be weirdly sexual to me or my skins, I'm still recovering from a breakup (with someone who I loved and adored beyond measure and did <i>not</i> want to end things with) and hate shallow shit,</p>
+<p align="center">BYI: don't be weirdly sexual to me or my skins, I'm still recovering from a breakup (with someone who I loved beyond measure and did <i>not</i> want to end things with) and hate shallow shit,</p>

 <p align="center">if I'm sitting alone and my boundaries don't disclude you (e.g. if you're in the same fandom as my skin and/or you would like to sit as a ship I don't hate) PLEASE keep me company please please please I'm lonely and love cuddles and I would never bite someone who affords me that kind of simple platonic affection (friends and acquaintances get first priority, strangers please ask to sit with me before doing so since I attract weirdos and freaks sometimes 😭),</p>